bindreams/ssh-tunnel-windows/README.md

 # SSH Reverse Tunnel Scripts (Windows)
+This repository contains everything you need to create self-restarting, fault-tolerant reverse SSH tunnels from Windows machines.
+If you have a Windows machine in a protected network or under NAT, and you'd like to reach it from the internet using a proxy, this repository will enable you to do just that.

+For Linux-based or otherwise `systemd`-enabled servers, check out our sister reporitory [bindreams/ssh-tunnel-systemd](https://github.com/bindreams/ssh-tunnel-systemd).

 ## Install your first reverse tunnel
+> **Note**<br>
-**Note:** every console command in this file is written for PowerShell, not `cmd`.
+> Every console command in this file is written for PowerShell, not `cmd`.
 This means that environment variables, such as `PROGRAMDATA` are written in powershell syntax (`${env:ProgramData}`).
 When referencing paths outside of console, the percent syntax (`%PROGRAMDATA%`) is used instead so that you may paste this path directly into an explorer window.

 ### 1. Bootstrap sshrt.py
 Clone this repository or download a zip file.
 You may delete the folder when you finish installing the service.
 Open a powershell terminal in the downloaded folder and run the following commands to bootstrap sshrt.py script: